CathalDolan/GizaBite/README.md

 - [GitHub](https://github.com/CathalDolan/GizaBite)

 ## Background
-GizaBite was created by Cathal Dolan as a milestone project for a full stack web development course.
-The site is a scaled down version of a wider idea that includes greater functionality and provides additional UX options for users including an account option and the ability to store personal information.
+GizaBite was created as my full stack web development course milestone two project.
+The site is a scaled down version of a larger idea that includes greater functionality and provides additional UX options for users, including creating a log in account and the ability to record personal preferences.

 # Contents